Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

   }
 ```

-I plan to make use of this trick frequently in several examples below, so that we can simulate modules importing other modules within a single file.
+I will make use of this trick in a few examples below, so that we can simulate modules importing other modules within a single file.

 ## `lib` utilities